stephenh/ts-proto/README.markdown

 - With `--ts_proto_opt=comments=false`, comments won't be copied from the proto files to the generated code.

+- With `--ts_proto_opt=bigIntLiteral=false`, the generated code will use `BigInt("0")` instead of `0n` for BigInt literals.
+BigInt literals aren't supported by TypeScript when the "target" compiler option set to something older than "ES2020".

 - With `--ts_proto_opt=useNullAsOptional=true`, `undefined` values will be converted to `null`, and if you use `optional` label in your `.proto` file, the field will have `undefined` type as well. for example:

 ```protobuf